A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 where \( \overline{C}(x; \mathbf{T}^{(n)}) \) and \( \underline{C}(x; \mathbf{T}^{(n)}) \) are defined in Eqs.~\ref{eq:compound_maj} and \ref{eq:compound_min}, respectively.

-We start by establishing two lemmas.
-Lemma~\ref{ref:lemmadecrease_i} establishes fundamental properties of the sequence $(h^{(n)}(x))_{n \in \mathbb{N}^*}$.
-These properties are crucial for constructing, in Lemma~\ref{lemm:compact}, Gaussian bounds on the products between $f^+$ (resp. $f^-$) and $h^{(n)}$, and then deduce an explicit control of the integrals of such products, outside compact sets.
-Our convergence result is finally presented in Theorem~\ref{th1:convergence}.
-Under the assumption of dense set of tangency points (see Sec.~\ref{sec:algopractical} for practical strategy to meet the assumption), we show that, for $n$ large enough, the absolute difference between $\overline{\mathcal{I}}^{(n)}$ and $\underline{\mathcal{I}}^{(n)}$ can be made arbitrary small, and we hence deduce our convergence proof.
+We start by establishing two preliminary lemmas.
+Lemma~\ref{ref:lemmadecrease_i} gives fundamental properties of the sequence $(h^{(n)}(x))_{n \in \mathbb{N}^*}$.
+These properties are then used in Lemma~\ref{lemm:compact} to construct Gaussian bounds for the products $f^+ h^{(n)}$ and $f^- h^{(n)}$, and to obtain explicit control of their integrals outside compact sets.

+The convergence analysis below is carried out for any sequence of tangency sets $(T^{(n)})_{n\ge1}$ satisfying the refinement condition stated in Theorem~\ref{th1:convergence}.
+This property is not enforced by Algorithm~\ref{algo:tangency} alone.
+Its practical enforcement is discussed afterward in Section~\ref{sec:algopractical}.
+Under this assumption, we show that, for $n$ large enough, the absolute difference between $\overline{\mathcal{I}}^{(n)}$ and $\underline{\mathcal{I}}^{(n)}$ can be made arbitrarily small, which yields the desired convergence result.

-We remind the reader that the analysis is made under the assumption of a monomial $f$ (i.e., \eqref{eq:monomial} holds).
-This assumption is discussed at the end of the section.
+Part of the analysis is made under the assumption of a monomial $f$ (i.e., \eqref{eq:monomial} holds).
+Relaxation of this assumption is discussed at the end of the section.